vinuni-vishc/Few-Shot-Cosine-Transformer/README.md

 # Enhancing Few-shot Image Classification with Cosine Transformer
-This repo contains the official implementation code for the paper [**Enhancing Few-shot Image Classification with Cosine Transformer**](https://arxiv.org/abs/2211.06828).
+This repo contains the official implementation code for the paper [**Enhancing Few-shot Image Classification with Cosine Transformer**](https://ieeexplore.ieee.org/document/10190567/) (IEEE Access).
 In this project, we developed a transformer-based algorithm FS-CT for few-shot classification and cross-attention mechansim, where we proved that cosine similarity benefits attention mechanism and and improve few-shot algorithms across settings and datasets.
 In particular, with the proposed Cosine attention, we achieve a more stable and consistent output as correlation map between support and query feature and thus improve ViT-bases few-shot algorithms' performance greatly.

-  **July, 2023**: Our paper is accepted in IEEE Access (Q1 journal)

 ## Table of Content  <!-- omit in toc -->